Analytics

 The digestion and computation of analytics are also seen in the emerging field of high-frequency trading, where supercomputers are used to analyze multiple markets simultaneously to make near-instantaneous automated trading decisions.

-Platforms that support HFT have the capability to significantly outperform human traders.
+Platforms that support HFT can significantly outperform human traders.

-This is due to the innate ability to be able to comprehensively analyze big data sets while taking under do consideration an innumerable sum of factors that humans are incapable of comprehending in such speed.
+This is due to the innate ability to comprehensively analyze big data sets while taking into consideration an innumerable sum of factors that humans are incapable of comprehending at such speed.

 Additionally, analytics are seen with backtesting.
 Backtesting is used by traders to test the consistency and effectiveness of trading strategies and software-based trading solutions against historical price data.